 Create your virtual machines based on the ThoughtSpot Virtual Machine.

 In a browser, go to https://portal.azure.com/#home, and log in to your Azure account.

 On the Azure portal homepage, hover over Virtual machines, and click Create.

 Specify information under Basics.

 1 Choose a subscription type from the dropdown menu.
 2 If your company already has a resource group, select existing.
 If not, create new.
 3 Specify a name for your virtual machine.
 4 Specify the region in which you are creating the VM.
 5 Click Browse all public and private images, and search for the ThoughtSpot image.
-Click on it.
+Choose the ThoughtSpot Search & AI-driven Analytics (BYOL) image.
 6 Refer to Azure configuration options to choose a size for your VM that works for your cluster needs.
 7 Select SSH public key and specify a username.
 8 Enter your SSH public key.
 Contact ThoughtSpot support to obtain a public key, if you do not have one.
 Note that this SSH public key is different from the SSH private key you use later, to ssh into your VM from the command line.
 9 Choose allow selected ports.
 10 Open the necessary Inbound and Outbound ports to ensure that the ThoughtSpot processes do not get blocked.
 See the minimum port requirements.

 Specify information under Disks.

 1 Choose a disk type from the dropdown menu.
 ThoughtSpot recommends the Premium SSD disks.
 2 Click Create and attach a new disk.
 Add two data disks.
 Refer to Azure configuration options to see what size they should be.
 3 Under Advanced, click yes to use managed disks.Tip: The new Standard SSD disk types are only available for particular regions.
 Make sure this disk type is supported in the region you chose for your VM before selecting it.